Towns & Places:

 Sedgwick County, Kansas, located in the southern part of the state, was formed from Butler County by an act of the legislature in 1867.
 The county was named in honor of John Sedgwick, a major general in the Union Army in the Civil War, who was killed at Spottsylvania Court House, Virginia, in May 1864.
 As of the 2020 census, the population was 523,824, making it the second-most populous county in Kansas.
 Its county seat is Wichita, the most populous city in the state.

 Long before the county was organized, this area was a camping ground for the Osage and Wichita Indian tribes.
+However, conflict with the Osage tribe in the 1750s drove the Wichita further south.
+Before European settlement, the area was claimed by the Kiowa.
 It was explored by Francisco Coronado and Kit Carson.
 The earliest European settler in the region was M. DuTissenet, a Frenchman operating under the direction of the governor of Louisiana in 1719.
 DuTissenet brought soldiers, traders, and hunters who soon populated the area.

 The general surface is rolling prairie, level in places.
 When the county was settled, the timber belt along the streams was unusually wide, averaging more than a mile, and the bottomlands were also wide and comprise 50% of the area.
 Well water was accessible at a depth of from 10 to 50 feet.
 The Arkansas River enters the northwest part of the county and crosses to the southwest.
 The Little Arkansas River enters in the north and flows south, joining the larger stream at Wichita.
 The north and south forks of the Ninnescah River enter and unite in the southwest, the main stream flowing southeast into Sumner County.
 Cowskin creek has its source in the central part and flows southeast.
 Limestone, clay, and gypsum were abundant.